acend/terraform-training/content/en/docs/04/1-versions.md

 With multiple engineers working on the same infrastructure code base, it is inevitable to have different versions of the Terraform CLI installed.

-Furthermore are Terraform providers under heavy development and have new features added daily.
+Furthermore, are Terraform providers under heavy development and have new features added daily.
 This rapid development can lead to incompatibilities and trigger regressions; neither are desirable in a production environment

-It is best practice to pin the Terraform CLI and provider versions to a specific release.
-This ensures a controlled version management and planned upgrade.
+It is best practice to lock the Terraform CLI and provider versions to a specific release.
+This ensures a controlled version management and planned upgrades.

 ## Step 2: Init Terraform